Young Voices for a Sustainable Future

 BASF Mentorship

-Volunteers from BASF engage students in six months of mentorship for the winning teams of each National Innovation Challenge.
-Volunteers coach teams in through implementing their sustainable business solutions.
+Volunteers from BASF engage the winning teams of each National Innovation Challenge through six months of one-on-one mentorship.
+Volunteers coach teams as they implement their sustainable business solutions.

 — Rudy, Volunteer, BASF Environmental Catalyst and Metal Solutions

-The capstone element of the Young Voices For A Sustainable Future initiative is the Virtual Global Exchange.
-The event brings together the winning teams from each National Innovation Challenge.
-Each team creates a video to showcase their ideas for sustainable business models.
-An international audience of students and BASF mentors share feedback on each team’s ideas.
+The 2024 capstone element of the Young Voices For A Sustainable Future initiative was the Virtual Global Exchange.
+The event brought together winning teams from each National Innovation Challenge, and then each team created a video to showcase their ideas for sustainable business models.
+An international audience of students and BASF mentors offered feedback on each team’s ideas.

 Brazil